tufan-gungor/tufan-gungor.github.io/_posts/2022-05-27-x86-calling-conventions.md

 > When we compile the code we use in this example for `x64`, we get the same results.

-## Why are calling conventions important ?
+## Why are calling conventions important for reverse engineering ?

 To understand why calling conventions are important, let's take a step back and look again at our __fastcall example.
 We analyzed the code we compiled for our __fastcall example using IDA, and everything looked fine.
 This time, let's examine the same sample file in the Ghidra tool.